Mastering react-datepicker: A comprehensive guide for developers

 Here is our new, styled X button:

-Extracting data from the datepicker
+Extract data from the datepicker

-If I’m within the same component, getting the startDate and endDate are as simple as accessing the state.
+Extracting the selected date(s) from your datepicker will depend on how your code is set up.
+For example, if I’m within the same component, getting the startDate and endDate is as simple as accessing the state.

 1<div>

-2 <div style={{ display: "flex" }}>
+2<div style={{ display: "flex" }}>

 3 <DatePicker ... />